Newbie to Camping? Do not be Intimidated. Top Tips for How to Prepare for Your First Camping Trip (Base Camping)

-An example of simple base camping site to enjoy the nature and sceneries at a state national park would be parks such as Novaprosports Team's favourtie Wilson's Promontory National Park in Victoria.
-A camping site just to sit back, relax and getaway from the hustle and bustle of the city offering different type of campsites for different styles of outdoor adventurers.
+An example of a simple base camping site to enjoy the nature and sceneries at a state national park would be parks such as Novapro Sports Team's favourtie Wilson's Promontory National Park in Victoria.
+A camping site just to sit back, relax and get away from the hustle and bustle of the city offering different types of campsites for different styles of outdoor adventurers.

 Wilsons Promontory National Park, Victoria, Australia.
 A Famous Spot for Campers & Hikers

 What is Base Camping?

 With Base Camping, you find a spot (somewhere in the alpine within the mountains, or not faraway from rivers, beaches - you name it), set up your camping tent, layout your sleeping bags, camping kitchen with all your camping cookware, and any other luxuries you like such as showers etc and that area stays at your camping base.
 Basically, it is like setting up your home away from your home, where you set up your permanent, temporary shelter while you are backpacking.
 This is common in national parks where you can leave all your heavy luxurious gear, and choose day hiking trails with a light day pack to explore the National Park, and then come back by end of the day back to the comfort of your camping base and supplies.